Harry Judd

-Harry Mark Christopher Judd (born 23 December 1985) is an English musician, dancer and author.
-He is the drummer for the band McFly.
-Judd won the 2011 series of Strictly Come Dancing.
+Harry Mark Christopher Judd (born 23 December 1985) is an English musician who is the drummer for the rock band McFly.

-Judd published his first book, Get Fit Get Happy, in 2017.

 Early life and education

 Judd was born in Chelmsford, Essex in southern England, the youngest of three children.
 He is the son of Emma and Christopher Judd.
 He was educated at Old Buckenham Hall, a preparatory school in the village of Brettenham, Suffolk, at Dame Bradbury's School, a preparatory school in Saffron Walden, Essex, and at Uppingham School, a private boarding school in Uppingham, Rutland.
-While at Uppingham, Judd was a member of Fircroft house, and was a promising batsman but gave up cricket to pursue a career in music.
+While at Uppingham, Judd was a contemporary of future Busted member Charlie Simpson and a member of Fircroft house.
+He was a promising batsman but gave up cricket to pursue a career in music.